-First loosen the screw that clamps the needle, and allow the needle-bar to rest at its highest point; then take the needle (with the flat side of shank toward the needle-bar) between the thumb and finger of the left hand; then insert the needle into the groove (as far up as it will go) under the clamp, and screw fast.
-(Observe that the needle passes through the hole in the throat-plate [0] without touching either side.)
+First loosen with the screw-driver the screw that clamps the needle, and allow the needle-bar to rest at its highest point; then take the needle (with the flat side of shank toward the needle-bar) between the thumb and finger of the left hand; then insert the needle into the groove (as far up as it will go) under the clamp, and screw fast.
+(Observe that the needle passes through the hole in the throat-plate [O] without touching either side.)
 If it touches, take hold of it near its point and press it gently in the opposite direction, until it enters the centre of the hole in the throat-plate.